 The inner face of Stone 33 West, seen in the foreground, to the inner face of Stone 37 East, demonstrates just one example of many instances.

-Once upon a time, this avenue continued past Stone 37 to end at the Sanctuary, a mile from here.
+Originally, this avenue continued past Stone 37 to end at the Sanctuary, a mile from here.

+27. December 2018 survey of Avebury's Sanctuary while waiting for the winter solstice sunset.
 With circles marked out with blue-coloured concrete blocks to represent sarsen stones and red cylinders of concrete to represent timber posts, this is what the Sanctuary looks like today.

-31. My model of the Sanctuary: Can you see the little man?
+28. A model of the Sanctuary: Can you see the little man?
 Note how the internal posts are jockeying for position.
 Living accommodation?
 I do not think so.

-We have seen how high-intensity sunlight illuminates the Backstone of Avebury's Cove with Barley seeds placed at its base that might activate Avebury's northern ring - an egg.
+We have seen how high-intensity sunlight illuminates the Backstone of Avebury's Cove with Chaff-free Barley seeds buried against its rear face that might activate Avebury's northern ring - an egg.
+It is, therefore, not difficult to believe that this boy, or his spirit, might also bring the Sanctuary to life as the builders hoped for.

-The earliest known Beakers came from the Michaelsburg hillfort near Untergrombach, but the Michaelsburgs abandoned their fort and became lost to history when the Rhine changed its course.
+The earliest known Beakers came from the Michaelsburg hillfort near Untergrombach, but the Michaelsburgers abandoned their fort and became lost to history when the Rhine changed its course.
 Nevertheless, Beaker pots are good evidence of the two countries' friendship - though perhaps it was more like an uneasy peace!

 Maud’s team found a total of seven circles at the Sanctuary.
-However, only the outer two are sufficiently accurate for us to bother with without completely stripping the monument again and surveying it with GPS.
+However, only the outer two are sufficiently accurate for us to bother with without completely stripping the monument and surveying it with GPS.

 Twenty pieces of Niedermendig lava were found buried five feet deep (1.5 metres) around the base of one of the Sanctuary’s wooden posts, and I have placed a toy man against the post where those fragments were found.